arsh1991/Fat-Cat/Wiki/dishant-log.md

 ## November 3, Thursday
 Explored different menthods in melonjs to fit in the images on the screen.
 Used scale and anchorPoint methods.

+## November 4, Friday
+Generated a new texture image for the game using texture packer and added health bar images in the texture.
+Modified code to complete the health bar display for the game.

+## November 5, Saturday
+Team meeting to discuss the pending tasks and assign tasks for next week.
+Provided feedback for other team mates work.
+Worked on updating the documentation and burdown chart for the project.